 As for the dry nose after water, a doused campfire is all that remains in the empty glass, along with some of the maltiest scents yet detected.

 I have it on good authority that the only difference is the strength.
-And while that may tame the spirit a bit, I cannot imagine it will be any less interesting.
+And while it does tame the spirit a bit, it is no less interesting, ever-changing, and transportive.
 It will certainly be worth the price, if you can find it.
 Bottles will be limited in number and they will go fast.

 It is not known how much of this new Ardbeg expression was aged in the virgin casks of Black Sea oak, or for how long.
 Virgin oak is seldom used to mature Scotch malt whisky because it imparts considerable influence upon new make spirit, compared to casks that had previously held wine or other liquor, including a potent injection of natural resins.
 But when I asked the friendly folk at Ardbeg for specifics, all they would reveal is that their traditional spirit was “fully matured” in the virgin casks from Adygea, before marrying with Ardbeg aged in their typical ex-bourbon casks, and the resulting potion was further matured in other bourbon casks for an unspecified amount of time.